 Then I added one coat of the Sea Green.
 I made sure not to apply it too heavily as I wanted some of the Salmon to peek through.
 Thankfully, the weather was perfect outside to take this project out there and enjoy the gorgeous fall weather!

-Some spots I painted very lightly and others a bit heavier to achieve the looks I was after.
+Some spots I painted very lightly and others are a bit heavier to achieve the looks I was after.

 I am so thrilled with the results!
 This is one of my top favorite Milk Paint projects to date.
 A stunning combination of colors and a piece we will cherish!
 Once the matte glaze was applied, it sealed the deal!